The Best Bed Bug Steamer in 2022

 The chamber rapidly dries and re-heats the steam that was fed from the boiler before pushing it out of the barrel, resulting in exceptionally hot and dry steam vapor.

-Less moisture means greater penetration into porous surfaces, such as loose fabrics or bed bug hideouts like the cracks and crevices of your mattress, lounge or furniture.
+Less moisture means greater penetration into porous surfaces, such as loose fabrics or bug hideouts like the folds of mattresses, lounge or furniture.

-If you have the budget for a bed bug steamer such as the Polti Cimex I’m sure you won’t be disappointed.
-But as all steamers on this list heat up enough to eradicate bed bugs it isn’t absolutely necessary to buy a machine such as this.
+If you have the budget for the Polti Cimex, I’m sure you won’t be disappointed.
 If you’re interested, please check it out via the link below:

 Dupray Neat Steam Cleaner for Bed Bugs

-At around one quarter of the price of the Vapamore Ottimo it represents excellent value for money when looking to buy a bed bug steamer.
+At around one quarter of the price of the Vapamore Ottimo it represents excellent value for money.

 Here are the best features: